nationalarchives/design-system/src/components/breadcrumbs/index.md

 group: components
 ---

-The breadcrumbs component is for...

 {% from "_example.njk" import example %}

+The breadcrumbs component can show the user where the current page sits within the service.

+Show all the pages that are ancestors to the current page but don't include the current page.

-{{ example({ group: "components", item: "breadcrumbs", example: "default", html: true, nunjucks: true, open: false }) }}
+{{ example({ group: "components", item: "breadcrumbs", example: "default", html: true, nunjucks: true, open: false, size: "xxs" }) }}